Sargeanthost/MinecraftMacroTool/README.md

 		your character will undergo in the tick. e.g. "-15.6" will make you turn about 15.6° to the left.
 		The actual rotation you undergo is just the closest possible value and will increase in accuracy the closer your in game sensitivity is to 100%.
 4. After the macro has been edited, it should be saved into the text file again.
-5. Make sure that you save the file as a `.txt` file with tab seperation.
+5. Make sure that you save the file as a `.txt` file with tab separation.

 # Hotkeys:
+* F7: Clears the text area.
-* F8: Reloads all configs from the config file (Should be used after changing the mouse sensitivity and hotkeys).
+* F8: Reloads sensitivity from the options.txt file and hotkeys from the hotkeys.txt file.
 * F9: Repeats the last macro you input into the console.
 When you change the macro before pressing F9, those changes will be instantly applied.
 * F10: Stops all currently running macros.